Currently reading: The best supercars: driven and ranked

 Best for: distance driving

-At the heart of the car is a new twin-turbocharged 3.0-litre V6 engine mated to a 164bhp electric motor to deliver a staggering combined total of 819bhp - in what's essentially 'mid-ranking' Ferrari.
+At the heart of the car is a new twin-turbocharged 3.0-litre V6 engine mated to a 164bhp electric motor to deliver a staggering combined total of 819bhp - in what's essentially a 'mid-ranking' Ferrari.

 What's more remarkable is that Ferrari has managed to make a car with this much power and performance potential feel so approachable and engaging.